OskarHulter/sln-spellbook/src/content/docs/introductions/intro-to-html.md

 description: An introductory guide to the most common html tags.
 ---
 <!-- markdownlint-disable MD033 -->
-This is your last chance.
-After this, there is no turning back.

-You close this tab - the story ends, you wake up in your bed and believe whatever you want to believe.
-You continue on - you stay in Wonderland and I show you how deep the rabbit hole goes.

-Welcome to the mystical realm of legacy email clients.

-## Quick guide

-Write CSS in the css files, then inline the styles using inline-css when you're ready.

-Get started with these tips:

-- `<table>` instead of `<div>`,
-- when using tables, don’t forget `border="0" cellpadding="0" cellspacing="0"`.
-- `#FFFFFF` instead of `#FFF`,
-- `padding` instead of `margin`,
-- CSS2 instead of CSS3,
-- HTML4 instead of HTML5,
-- `background-color` instead of `background`,
-- HTML attributes instead of CSS,
-- inline CSS instead of style sheets or `<style>` blocks.
-- fontsize max to avoid zoom

-## Preserving images

-Images should include the following attributes:

-- `src`
-- `alt`
-- `width`
-- `height`
-- `border`

 ## List of common tags